Kate Bock Heats Up Instagram In Sexy Cowboy Hat & Crop Top

-Kate Bock is absolutely smoking in her latest Instagram share.
+Kate Bock was absolutely smoking in her latest Instagram share.

-Over the past few weeks, the blond bombshell has been sharing a ton of photos from New York Fashion Week and her time there both on the runway as well as at other events that have been going on.
-The stunner has a following of over 500,000 on Instagram alone and it’s easy to see that fans go crazy over just about anything and everything that Bock posts.
-In the most recent image that was shared for her legion of fans, Bock sizzles in another sexy ensemble.
+Over the past few weeks, the blond bombshell has been sharing a ton of photos from New York Fashion Week and her time there, both on the runway as well as at other related events.
+The stunner boasts a following of more than 500,000 on Instagram and it’s easy to see that fans go crazy over just about anything and everything Bock posts.
+In the most recent image shared for her legion of fans, Bock sizzled in another sexy ensemble.

-In the photo, the model stands front and center as she strikes a pose.
-In the caption of the photo, Kate makes mention that it’s post fashion week-week and it looks like she’s ready to relax.
-In the image, the model looks stunning as she wears her long, blonde locks down and curled as well as a face full of makeup that comes complete with eyeliner, mascara, and blush.
+In the photo, the model stood front and center as she struck a pose.
+In the caption of the photo, Kate mentioned that it the post fashion week weekend and it looks like she is ready to relax.
+In the image, the model looked stunning as she wore her long, blonde locks down and curled as well as rocking a face full of makeup that included eyeliner, mascara and blush.

-On top of her head, Kate rocks a sueded cowboy hat as well as a few necklaces as accessories.
-The bombshell shows off her amazing figure in a tiny black crop top that shows off her taut tummy.
-Over the shirt, she dons a cropped denim jacket while she completes her look with a plaid shirt tied around her waist.
-Since the post went live on her account, it’s earned the Sports Illustrated model a ton of attention with over 1,600 likes and 30-plus comments.
+On the top of her head, Kate had placed a sueded cowboy hat and she also wore a few necklaces to accessorize.
+The bombshell showed off her amazing figure in a tiny black crop top that featured her taut tummy.
+Over the shirt, she donned a cropped denim jacket while she completed her look with a plaid shirt that was tied around her waist.
+Since the post went live on her account, it has earned the Sports Illustrated model a ton of attention with more than 1,600 likes and 30-plus comments.

-Some followers took to the post to let her know that she looks amazing while countless others gushed over her stunning figure.
-A few more fans had no words and opted to comment with emoji instead.
+Some followers took to the post to let her know that she looked amazing while countless others gushed over her stunning figure.
+A few more fans had no words, opted to comment with emoji instead.

 “Cowgirl Kate is back,” one follower commented.